We may earn money or products from the companies mentioned in this post.

 - Store in an airtight container for 1 to 2 days

 This is a simple recipe that’s easy to make.
 The star of this recipe is most certainly the granny smith apple.
 When baking, you need to pick an apple with the appropriate texture.
-Spending time on perfecting a fall apple dish only to take a bite of mushy apple is, to say the least, quite a disappointment!
-To avoid this, make sure that you pick an apple that is crisp enough to withstand the oven, and that has a good balance of sweet and tart taste.
+Make sure that you pick an apple that is crisp enough to withstand the oven, and that has a good balance of sweet and tart taste.

 Want more fall gluten and dairy free cookies recipes?
-Click here to get our Favorite Fall Cookie recipes.
+Click here to get our collection of Favorite Fall Cookie recipes.

 Smitten with us?
 Share Tumble into Love with a friend!